 I had last visited Pakistan in 2009, just as a near-hysterical Western media was trumpeting that the Taliban was only 60 miles from Islamabad.
 In the years since then, the Taliban has plainly failed to overrun Pakistan.
-Still, Hafiz Muhammad Saeed, the founder of the banned terrorist group Lashkar-e-Taiba, on whom the U.S. government recently placed a bounty of $10 million, remains depressingly ubiquitous.
+Still, Hafiz Muhammad Saeed, the founder of the banned terrorist group Lashkar-e-Taiba, on whom the U.S. government placed a bounty of $10 million, remains depressingly ubiquitous.
 His defiant and widely reported speeches could seem further proof of, if not rampant Talibanization, then the indispensability of extremists to Pakistan’s ruling classes.

 However, I also saw much in this recent visit that did not conform to the main Western narrative for South Asia -- one in which India is steadily rising and Pakistan rapidly collapsing.